SNU-DRL/Attribution-ECG/README.md

-# Evaluating Feature Attribution Methods for Electrocardiogram
+# Comprehensive Evaluation of Feature Attribution Methods in Heart Anomaly Detection

-This repository contains the code for experiments in our paper, [*EVALUATING FEATURE ATTRIBUTION METHODS FOR ELECTROCARIDOGRAM*](https://arxiv.org/abs/2211.12702).
+This repository contains the code for evaluating of feature attribution methods in heart anomaly detection tasks using ECG datasets.

-**NOTICE: We revised our paper and experimented with more datasets and evaluation metrics.
-Our revised paper will be uploaded on arXiv soon.**
+Our paper is currently under review, and we will update the links and experimental scripts once the paper is published.
+Our preliminary study is on arXiv, titled [*EVALUATING FEATURE ATTRIBUTION METHODS FOR ELECTROCARIDOGRAM*](https://arxiv.org/abs/2211.12702).

 ## How to use
 ### Requirements